-The two most prominent features in the circulation response to SO wind variations are: (1) Changes in the frequency and depth of convective events in the SO and (2) changes in the intensity and depth of the Atlantic meridional overturning circulation (AMOC).

-Stronger winds intensify convection in the SO and strengthen the AMOC (Fig. 5b and Tschumi et al., 2008).
+The two most prominent features in the circulation response to SO wind variations are: (1) changes in the frequency and depth of convective events in the SO and (2) changes in the intensity and depth of the Atlantic meridional overturning circulation (AMOC).
+Stronger winds intensify deep convection and Ekman upwelling in the SO and strengthen the AMOC (Fig. 5b and Tschumi et al., 2008).
 Weaker winds induce the opposite response characterized by a more stably stratified Southern Ocean and less intense AMOC.

-In case of a strongly reduced wind stress (20% or 40% of the original amplitude) the AMOC breaks down completely in the model, leaving the SO as the sole region of deep water formation.
-These latter circulation states are named "off-states" here, whereas the model states with active AMOC are denoted as "on-states".
+In case of strongly reduced wind stress (20% or 40% of the original amplitude), the AMOC breaks down completely in the model, leaving the SO as the sole region of deep water formation.
+These latter circulation states are named "offstates" here, whereas the model states with active AMOC are denoted as "on-states".

-As long as the AMOC remains active, i.e. in the on-states, deep ocean ventilation scales quite homogeneously across all ocean basins with the changes in SO wind

-- amplitude (Fig. 5a).
+As long as the AMOC remains active, i.e. in the on-states, deep ocean ventilation scales quite homogeneously across all ocean basins with the changes in SO wind amplitude (Fig. 5a).
 Deep ventilation ages below 2000 m vary almost linearly with the strength of SO wind stress.
 Globally averaged deep ventilation ages increase by 32 years per 10%-reduction in SO wind strength.
-The Atlantic deep water age is slightly more sensitive (43 years/10%-reduction) than in the other basins owing to the changes in AMOC strength. - 15 In case of the off-states the link between deep ocean ventilation ages and SO wind stress deviates from the quasi-linear relationship (Fig. 5a).
+The Atlantic deep water age is slightly more sensitive (43 years/10%-reduction) than in the other basins, owing to the changes in AMOC strength.

+In case of the off-states the link between deep ocean ventilation ages and SO wind stress deviates from the quasi-linear relationship (Fig. 5a).
 In particular in the deep Atlantic, the AMOC shutdown results in a large anomalous drop of roughly 600 years in ventilation age.
+This model response indicates the change in end-members of Atlantic deep water subsequent to the collapse of AMOC.

+Fig. 5. (a) Ventilation age in different ocean basins as a function of the SO wind stress amplitude.
+Ventilation age is calculated from simulated 14R-signatures in the ocean below 2000 m depth.
+14R is treated here as an ideal age tracer in the sense that it is transported only by ocean circulation and the atmospheric signature is held constant (14R{atm} = 1.0).
+Ventilation age is calculated as $\tau{\text{basin}} = \frac{1}{\lambda} \ln \left(\frac{14}{R{\text{atm}}} \right)^{14} R{\text{basin}}$ where $\lambda = 1/8267 \text{ yr}^{-1}$ is the decay constant for 14C and 14R{basin} is the average 14R-signature in the respective basin. (b) Southern Ocean convection index and Atlantic Meridional Overturning Circulation (AMOC) versus SO wind stress.
+The SO convection index is proportional to the number of model grid cells in the SO participating in convective mixing.

-This model response indicates the change in end-members of Atlantic deep water subsequent to the collapse of AMOC. - To sum up, changing wind stress in our model proves itself as an effective method to gradually vary globally averaged deep water age in a range between 1580 years (180% SO wind stress) and 2100 years (20% SO wind stress).
-Major structural shifts in the modeled global circulation pattern occur only if SO wind stress is strongly reduced to 20% or 40% where AMOC breaks down completely.
+To sum up, changing wind stress in our model proves itself as an effective method to gradually vary globally averaged deep water age in a range between 1580 years (180% SO wind stress) and 2100 years (20% SO wind stress).
+Major structural shifts in the modeled global circulation pattern occur only if SO wind stress is strongly reduced to 20% or 40% where AMOC breaks completely.

-25 2.3.2 Response to sub-millennial processes
+2.3.2 Response to sub-millennial processes